» The Earl Babbie Research Center

 Dr. Ashley Kranjac

-Dr. Ashley Wendell Kranjac is the Director of the Babbie Center and an Assistant Professor in the Department of Sociology.
+Dr. Ashley Wendell Kranjac is the Director of the Babbie Center and an Associate Professor in the Department of Sociology.
 She earned her Ph.D. in Sociology from the State University of New York, Buffalo.
 She then completed her postdoctoral training in the Sociology Department and Kinder Institute Urban Health Program at Rice University.
 Her research focuses on health inequalities and population studies, with an emphasis on obesity.
 She investigates the role of familial, social, economic, and environmental contexts that lead to disparate health outcomes.
 Her research has been published in leading health, sociology, and demography journals.

 Dr. Minju Kwon